 "I teach a lot of freshmen," Mr. Kelly said, "So days before the rally I tell them 'to be ready.'
 But when the cheerleaders do the cheer that asks 'Freshmen, Freshmen, are you ready?' they never are."

-Casady's Honors Chemistry students celebrated the completion of their weeks-long crystal growing project by inviting the entire division to enjoy blue food and blue decorations for the class's annual Blue Crystal Day.
+Casady’s Honors Chemistry students celebrated the completion of their weeks-long crystal growing project by hosting the division’s annual Blue Crystal Day, featuring blue-themed food and decorations throughout the classroom.

-Primary Division Director Clint McEwen became Cyclone Man during Primary Division morning carpool as a reward for PD reaching their 60% Annual Fund Lead the Way participation goal for the fiscal year.
+Primary Division Director Clint McEwen suited up as Cyclone Man during morning carpool after PD families reached their 75% Annual Fund Lead the Way participation goal.

 Casady School is an independent, co-educational, college preparatory, Episcopal day school serving students in pre-k-12.
 Educating Mind, Body, and Spirit.